epfl-projects/dis-project/work-schedule.md

 -------

 - Collect performance measures from the simulations
-  - Vary swarm size
-  - Vary algorithm parameter 𝛂
+  - Follow the parameter values of (Winfield et al, 2008)
 - Tune the macroscopic model parameters from the experiments
 - Compare and analyse the results of submicroscopic and macroscopic models
 - Implement the β algorithm